 The Company reviews the estimated sell-through from the independent distributors to retailers, as well as inventory levels at the independent distributors and at the Company, semi-monthly to plan production levels and manage inventories.
-These reviews resulted in a decrease in total unit production of 18% in 2019 compared to 2018.
+These reviews resulted in an increase in total unit production of 26% in 2020 compared to 2019.
+Reduced hiring to help maintain the health and safety of employees and the cleanliness of our facilities during the COVID-19 pandemic negatively impacted production in 2020.